hikeventures/hikeventures.github.io/_posts/best/2016-06-10-best-outdoor-watches.markdown

 **GPS:** yes (incl.
 GLONASS)
 **Wireless charging:** no

-The Suunto Spartan is the latest smart watch addition in the Suunto range.
+The Suunto Spartan Ultra is the latest smartwatch addition in the Suunto range.
 Unfortunately, there are no specifications about the Suunto Spartan available yet beside that it's going to be the first Suunto watch which features a colour display.
 As Suunto watches can be connected to Moveslink - the Suunto Online Sport Community - it is possible to use the Suunto Spartan either with your Android phone or with your iPhone.

-<a href="https://www.rei.com/product/107290/suunto-spartan-ultra-gps-multifunction-watch" rel="nofollow"><button type="button" class="btn btn-danger">Buy on REI</button></a>
+<a href="http://amzn.to/2iqbE9B" rel="nofollow"><button type="button" class="btn btn-danger">Buy on REI</button></a>

 <hr>

 ## Conclusion
-From the currently released outdoor watches with color display I would probably pick the [Suunto Spartan Ultra](https://www.rei.com/product/107290/suunto-spartan-ultra-gps-multifunction-watch).
-As a current [Suunto Traverse](http://www.backcountry.com/suunto-traverse-gps-watch) user I have already my GPS data stored in [Movescount](http://www.movescount.com/members/member140205-HikeVentures) so switching brands is anyway not an easy option for me.
+From the currently released outdoor watches with color display I would probably pick the Garmin Fenix 5X.
+I found the map function quite interesting which is missing on the Suunto Spartan Ultra.
+If you prefer to have a Suunto you might also wait for a while until the Suunto Spartan Sport Wrist HR will be available this spring.

 If I would not need the longer training mode (GPS) of the Suunto Spartan then I would probably buy the <a href="http://amzn.to/2dysTQc" rel="nofollow">Apple Watch Series 2 Sport</a> as I have an iPhone.
 I would also pick the 42 mm Apple Sport version as I prefer a bigger screen.